neopsyon/bicep-versioning/README.md

 - The **watched** directory for bicep modules defaults to **templates/bicep/modules**
 - Change this directory by configuring the **trigger** & the pipeline variable: **fileFilterPath**
 - Add a desirable directory structure under the **watched** directory, there is a sample of **Microsoft.Web** as a starter, and two bicep modules within.
 - Add & edit bicep modules while following commitlint syntax, see more down.
+- Edit **bicepconfig.json** to reflect the proper target of your repository, to leverage modules from ACR.

 ## How does it work?